JokerQyou/maupassant-hugo/README.md

 ```

 And your archive list page will be available at `/test/`.
 Don't forget to edit URL of corresponding menu item.

+## Comments

+[utteranc.es](https://utteranc.es) comment service is supported, configure it via `[params.utteranc]` block.

+- `repo` the **public** GitHub repository to use, in the format of `username/repo_name`
+- `issueTerm` in which way the blog posts and GitHub issues are associated.
+  Possible values are:
+  - `url` the title of GitHub issue would contain the full URL of corresponding
+    blog post
+  - `pathname` the title of GitHub issue would contain the pathname of
+    corresponding blog post
+  - `title` and `og:title` use the title or `og:title` meta value of the blog post as title of corresponding issue
+  - Notice: utteranc.es support custom issue term and user-specified issue
+    number, but these are not supported by this theme
+- `theme` name of the theme to be used by utteranc.es.
+Currently there are
+  `github-light` and `github-dark`

+If `[parmas.utteranc]` is not defined in `config.toml`, comments will be disabled.
+You can also disable comment specific post or page, by setting `commentDisabled` to `true` in the front matter.

 ## Site search